 We arrived at the wedding a few minutes late due to a lot of traffic on the way.
 But I wasn’t worried.
 Most things in Kenya start late.
-And Im pretty sure I haven’t even been to a wedding in the US that started on time, including my own.
+And Im pretty sure I haven’t even been to a wedding in the US that started on time.
+Although in my wedding all the guests did reach on time due to the charter bus rental options I had opted for; I was still late.
 When we arrived, there were a couple of ladies on stage doing some pre-service singing.
 Pretty cool.

 The groom had his own procession with music.
 The song was “Made for me” by Toby Mac.
 Jayden was SO excited!!!

 The bride entered with “Forever Love” by Francesca Battistelli.
 Jayden and Aubrey were both very excited!
 Aubrey says, “Hey Dad, we did this song at Winning Edge.” 🙂